On the moduli of logarithmic connections on elliptic curves: Introduction

 whose indeterminacy locus is contained in $\overline{\rm{Con}^{\nu}} \backslash \rm{Con}^{\nu}$.
 Moreover, given $(E,{\bf{p}})\in {\rm Bun}$, the rank of

 coincides with the cardinality of the set $\{i\mid p_i\not\subset \mathcal O_{C} \}$. \end{thmintro}

 Logarithmic connections on elliptic curves have being investigated by several authors.
 First, they were studied in the works of Okamoto and later by Kawai in \cite{kawai2003} in relation with isomonodromic deformations.
-In particular, the symplectic form of \cite[Theorem 1]{kawai2003}, when restricted to a fixed punctured curve $(C,D)$, must coincide to that one we give in (\ref{eq:Darboux0}).
+In particular, the symplectic form of \cite[Theorem 1]{kawai2003}, when restricted to a fixed punctured curve $(C,D)$, must coincide to that one we give in \eqref{eq:Darboux0}.
 However, as \cite{kawai2003} is dealing with analytic differential equations written in terms of Weierstrass zeta functions, it is not so easy to relate the computations with ours.
 More recently, our moduli space has been considered and proved to be related to some moduli spaces of logarithmic connections on $\mathbb P^1$ for the special cases $n=1$ (see \cite{Lame}), and $n=2$ with special eigenvalues (see \cite{FrankValente}).
+We expect that our explicit algebraic approach will allow us in a forthcoming work to relate with Kawai's parameters and provide an algebraic expression of isomonodromy equation in our context.

 \begin{remark}[Notation and convention] Throughout the text $C$ will denote a genus one curve and $D=t_1+\dots +t_n$ will be a reduced divisor on $C$.
 Let $w_\infty \in C$ be a point and let $w_0,w_1$ and $w_\lambda$ be the torsion points of the elliptic curve $(C, w_\infty)$.
 In the construction of $\contotal$, we will assume (without loss of generality) that the determinant is $\mathcal{O}_C(w_\infty)$ and that $D+ w_0 + w_1+w_\lambda$ is reduced. \end{remark}